RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

 ### Grafana dashboards for Redis Cloud

-We publish two preconfigured dashboards for Redis Cloud and Grafana:
+Redis publishes two preconfigured dashboards for Redis Cloud and Grafana:

 * The [subscription status dashboard](https://grafana.com/grafana/dashboards/18406-subscription-status-dashboard/) provides an overview of your Redis Cloud subscriptions.
-* The [database status dashboard](https://grafana.com/grafana/dashboards/18408-database-status-dashboard/) displays specific database metrics, including latency, memory usage, ops/second, key count.
+* The [database status dashboard](https://grafana.com/grafana/dashboards/18408-database-status-dashboard/) displays specific database metrics, including latency, memory usage, ops/second, and key count.

 These dashboards are open source.
 For additional dashboard options, or to file an issue, see the [Redis Enterprise Grafana Dashboards Github repository](https://github.com/redis-field-engineering/redis-enterprise-grafana-dashboards).